bmaha2/portal/README.md

-reat practice from linkedIn Learning
+react practice from linkedIn Learning